-Students meeting the minimum requirements for academics (70%) and attendance (70%) at the evaluation point are considered to be making satisfactory academic progress until the next scheduled evaluation.
-Students deemed not maintaining Satisfactory Academic Progress may have their Title IV funding interrupted, unless the student is on warning.
+Students meeting the minimum requirements for academics (70%) and attendance (70%) at the evaluation point are considered to be making SAP until the next scheduled evaluation.
+Students deemed not maintaining SAP may have their Title IV funding interrupted, unless the student is on warning.

-6. Attendance is evaluated on a cumulative basis.
+3. Attendance is evaluated on a cumulative basis.
 At each evaluation point, the attendance for the period will be added to the attendance from the preceding periods to determine whether the student will complete the course within the maximum time frame established in this policy.
 Total hours earned beginning the first day of course commencement and ending the last day of the completed period (phase) divided into the student's scheduled hours beginning the first day of course commencement and ending the last day of the completed period (phase).